sematext/docs/docs/synthetics/using-the-api.md

     "allowInsecureSSL": false
 }'
 ```
-## Get all Monitors for an app
+## Get all Monitors for an App

-To get all the available monitors for an app, the API can be triggered by sending a HTTP request with the below configuration:
+To get all the available monitors for an App, the API can be triggered by sending a HTTP request with the below configuration:

 | Region | Endpoint
 | --- | --- |